 Defining Roles, Relationships and Responsibilities in a Christian Marriage

 For example, who has the “final say” in disputes?
-In Ephesians 5:22, it says that a wife should submit to her husband joyfully.
-It is also stated in the Bible that husbands should love their wives with the same passion they hold for Christ.
+There are many Bible verses that address marriage and role expectations.
+Ephesians 5:22 in particular says that a wife should submit to her husband joyfully.
+The Bible also states that husbands should love their wives with the same passion they hold for Christ.
 For most Christian married couples, if a husband and wife are trying to find a solution to an important issue, the husband and wife will discuss the issue openly together and ideally come to an agreement together.
 If they still disagree, the husband is often who makes the final decision, while considering his wife’s input, of course.

 Another major role to define are the day-to-day responsibilities.
 Will one or both spouses work outside the home?
 Who will hold primary responsibility for childcare, house maintenance, running errands, etc.?
 Will spouses consult each other before they make a major time commitment (such as a weekly dinner with friends)?